aukrasnov/-brand-monitoring-bi/README.md

 - Create visualization.
 An example can be seen here.
   - lookerstudio.google.com does not support git versioning yet.
 So you need to do it manually.

+**Additional**
+Currenly chatgpt prompt for dog company is hardcoded.
+It can be changed in `transform.py line 26` file.
+And search phrase for reddit is hardcoded in `producer.py line 75` file.
+It can be changed.